 In 2020, the majority of reported cases occurred in the first three months, as shown in Figure 13.
-The decrease in reported cases since April 2020 is likely to be a result of social distancing measures and restrictions implemented in response to the COVID-19 pandemic, which will also have interrupted the transmission of mumps.
-These measures have also reduced attendance to the primary care setting, resulting in reduced opportunity to diagnose cases.
+The decrease in reported cases since April 2020 was likely a result of social distancing measures and restrictions implemented in response to the COVID-19 pandemic, which will also have interrupted the transmission of mumps.
+These measures also reduced attendance to the primary care setting, resulting in reduced opportunity to diagnose cases.